BarunDSM/coderabbit_ai_pr_reviewer_demo/README.md

 To get an idea of all actions,see: [action.yml](actions.yml)

-Then add/change these action under jobs(with) section in the action.
+Then add/change these action under jobs(with) section in the workflow.

 Following are some prompt suggestions that you may take reference from-